Text by James Bow.

 Additional subway entrances were provided at Keele, Lansdowne, Ossington, Bathurst, Bay and Sherbourne stations.
 These unattended secondary entrances featured full height automatic turnstiles which allowed access to the subway by adult token only.
 At the time, similar entrances were in place at Eglinton and St. George stations.
 Provisions were made for these entrances to be manned at certain times of the day.
 Initially only Keele and Bathurst’s secondary entrances were manned, the former during rush hours and the latter on afternoons from Monday through Saturday.

-The opening of the Bloor-Danforth subway doubled the number of stations on the Toronto subway network and resulted in the largest cutback of Toronto’s streetcar network since the Yonge line opened in 1954.
-The Bloor streetcar was reduced to a Bloor shuttle running from Keele station to Jane Loop and a Danforth shuttle running from Woodbine station to meet Scarborough buses at Luttrell Loop.
-The Harbord streetcar vanished, with different parts of its route replaced by extensions of existing services (such as the Dundas streetcar and the new Pape bus), or not replaced at all (such as the Dovercourt and Davenport segments).
-The Coxwell and Parliament streetcars were bussed, and the Bathurst streetcar was merged with Fort with services on Adelaide and on Bathurst north of Bloor abandoned.
+The opening of the BLOOR-DANFORTH subway on February 26, 1966, doubled the number of stations on the Toronto subway network and resulted in the largest cutback of Toronto’s streetcar network since the YONGE line opened in 1954.
+The BLOOR streetcar was reduced to a Bloor shuttle running from Keele station to Jane Loop and a Danforth shuttle running from Woodbine station to meet Scarborough buses at Luttrell Loop.
+The HARBORD streetcar vanished, with different parts of its route replaced by extensions of existing services (such as the DUNDAS streetcar and the new 72 PAPE bus), or not replaced at all (such as the Dovercourt and Davenport segments).
+The COXWELL and PARLIAMENT streetcars were replaced by the 22 COXWELL and 65 PARLIAMENT buses respectively, and the BATHURST streetcar was merged with FORT with services on Adelaide and on Bathurst north of Bloor abandoned.
 All of this was part of the TTC’s streetcar abandonment policy, which foresaw the replacement of all streetcar service by subways or buses by 1980.

-For the first six months of operation, the Bloor-Danforth subway was integrated with trains on the Yonge-University line.
-Every second train departing from Eglinton ran through to Keele and then to Woodbine, or from Woodbine and then to Keele, before returning to Eglinton via the wye north of Museum station.
-This meant that passengers could ride downtown or cross-town from any station on the Bloor-Danforth subway without changing trains, and that passengers on the Yonge-University line could ride direct to any station on the Bloor-Danforth subway.
+For the first six months of operation, the BLOOR-DANFORTH subway was integrated with trains on the YONGE-UNIVERSITY line.
+Every second train departing from Eglinton ran through to St. George station to Keele and then reversed direction to go to Woodbine, or running through Bay station to Woodbine and then reversing direction to go to Keele.
+This meant that passengers could ride downtown or cross-town from any station on the Bloor-Danforth subway without changing trains, and that passengers on the YONGE-UNIVERSITY line could ride direct to any station on the Bloor-Danforth subway.
 To handle this, the TTC installed automatic destination signs at all stations and installed an Identra coil on each train.

 An Identra coil is a metal loop about a foot across sticking out of the front right upper corner of the train.
 It features a small key-operated control with about 10 positions, adjusting the position of a magnet.
 In the approaches of all stations, black plates almost 2 feet square are set up to detect the coil as it passes.
 This sends a signal to the destination indicator boxes in the station ahead.
 The boxes sound a gong roughly ten seconds before the train arrives and the destination of the next train is displayed.
 The original Solari boxes used flipping-leaf technology (with a big leaf for the whole word, not independent letters) and showed KEELE, WOODBINE, or DOWNTOWN (not EGLINTON) for normal trains.
 The first boxes were installed at all southbound Yonge platforms, all northbound University platforms from Union to Museum, all eastbound platforms from Keele to Spadina, and all westbound platforms from Woodbine to Yonge.
 On the southbound Yonge platforms from Eglinton to Dundas, these boxes had the words “VIA DOWNTOWN” beneath the display.